 Atomic absorption spectroscopy is used in both food and pharmaceutical industries to detect toxic heavy metals in consumer products.
-It can also be used to perform analyses on environmental samples, including pollution monitoring and water analysis to determine mineral content.
+It can also be used to perform environmental analyses, including pollution monitoring and water analysis to determine mineral content.
 In mining and geological studies, AAS is used to characterize ore and mineral samples, which can help identify the amounts of valuable metals within the rock.

 How does atomic absorption spectroscopy work?

 Sample requirements and preparation

 Regardless of the type of atomization, the sample must be in a form where it can be easily dispersed as an aerosol.
-In most cases, this means it will need to be in a solution.
+In most cases, this means it needs to be in a solution.
 Therefore, solid samples must be dissolved in a suitable solvent before AAS analysis.
 Larger samples may require further breaking apart or grinding to ensure easy dissolution.

 Advantages of using AAS

 The primary advantage of AAS analysis is that it is a relatively straightforward analytical technique that can be performed quickly and at a low cost.
-It is also highly accurate and provides high sensitivity, being able to detect metallic elements in very small quantities.
+It is also highly accurate and provides high sensitivity, being able to detect metallic elements in small quantities.
 Its detection limit is not quite as low as that of atomic fluorescence spectroscopy, however, which makes the latter better suited for detecting contaminants at trace levels.

 Limitations of AAS analysis

 AAS cannot offer information regarding chemical structure, chirality, or any other non-elemental analysis.
 Furthermore, due to the way they interact with light, most non-metals cannot be readily detected through AAS.

 The sample must either be in the form of a liquid or be dissolved before analysis, which may limit the method’s usage with certain insoluble compounds.
 AAS is also a destructive technique, so any sample is broken down during atomization and cannot be recovered post-analysis.
 As only one element at a time can be detected, this means that relatively large sample volumes are needed for multielement analysis.